evanatyourservice/llm-jax/README.md

 # llm-jax

-Pretrain a SmolLM-style language model with fineweb-edu.
+Pretrain a SmolLM-style language model on the fineweb-edu dataset.
+A 350M param model can reach 51% hellaswag in only 250B tokens by using psgd kron optimizer and architecture improvements.

 Has various optimizers: PSGD Kron, adamw, shampoo, CASPR, and schedule-free.
 Any optimizer can be wrapped in schedule-free, see configs.py for more details.